ayeseeem/icm-java-style/Coding Standard.md

 Strip trailing whitespace.

-- Regex for Eclipse/Spring STS to find trailing whitespace (but prefer configuring the IDE to fix on save, at least for some file types):
+- Regex for Eclipse/Spring STS to find trailing whitespace:
   `[ \t]+$`
+  - but prefer configuring the IDE to fix on save, and/or use Spotless Maven plugin, at least for some file types.

 Java